ezequielabregu/ezequielabregu-web/README.md

 # Ezequiel Abregu Website 2024

-This repository contains the source code for the personal website of Ezequiel Abregu.
+This repository contains the source code for the Ezequiel Abregu's website 2024.

 ## Installation